-A life-long Chicagoan, Jackie joins JCUA ready to focus on creating greater racial equity within JCUA.
+A life-long Chicagoan, Jackie joined JCUA in 2019 as a community organizer.
 Jackie has wide ranging social activist experience that includes registering voters, voter education workshops, working on political campaigns and volunteer work with multiple grassroots organizations.
 She is passionate about pursuing social justice.
-A Columbia College graduate with a B.A. in Marketing/Communications she has worked as an educator and realtor.
+A Columbia College graduate with a B.A. in Marketing/Communications, she has worked as an educator and realtor.
 Jackie is an active member of Alpha Kappa Alpha Sorority, Inc. She attends Beth Shalom B’Nai Zaken EHC.
 In her free time she likes to spend time with her daughter, Racquel.

 Associate Director and Director of Organizing

-Jonathan Elbaz joined JCUA in July 2019 after beginning his career in journalism and education.
-He first worked as a newspaper reporter for the Montgomery Sentinel in Maryland and later worked as a web producer for POLITICO.
-He became fascinated by the power of Judaism to spur civic engagement when he spent a year volunteering for the nonprofit Ma’ase Olam, which seeks to empower and connect religious and ethnic minority students in northern Israel.
+Jonathan Elbaz joined JCUA in 2019 after beginning his career in journalism and education.
+He first worked as a newspaper reporter for the Montgomery Sentinel in Maryland and later as a web producer for POLITICO.
+He became fascinated by the power of Judaism to spur civic engagement when he spent a year volunteering for the NGO Ma’ase Olam, which seeks to empower and connect religious and ethnic minority students in northern Israel.
 Jonathan grew up in Bethesda, Md. and holds a bachelor’s in Journalism from the University of Maryland and a master’s in Civic Media from Emerson College.
-Outside of work, he loves spending time with friends, completing crossword puzzles and exploring the city by foot.
+Outside of work, he loves spending time with friends, doing crosswords and exploring the city.

 Director of Development

-Anna is thrilled to be back at JCUA after working as the Avodah Organizing Fellow for JCUA in 2015-16.
+Anna rejoined JCUA in 2017 after working as the Avodah Organizing Fellow in 2015-16.
 In the intervening year, Anna worked as a national field organizer with Interfaith Worker Justice, organizing around issues of worker rights and immigration justice across the country.
 She is excited to bring those experiences to the work JCUA is doing organizing for just immigration policies here in Chicago.
 Anna graduated from Princeton University with a B.A. in Religion and a certificate in Judaic Studies.
 Outside of work, you can find Anna hanging out in other rad Jewish spaces in Chicago and spending as much time at the lake as possible.

-Avra graduated from Northwestern University with a BA in Sociology and a minor in Global Health Studies.
+Avra joined JCUA in 2017.
+She graduated from Northwestern University with a BA in Sociology and a minor in Global Health Studies.
 She first began organizing on her college campus to create a group to fight for campus and Chicago-based justice issues.
 She is deeply invested in building a more just Chicago.
 Avra was a 2016 Avodah Justice Fellow, and she is in training to become a Hebrew Priestess through the Kohenet Institute.
-When she is not building power, she enjoys writing poetry, singing, and swimming.
+When she is not building power, she enjoys writing poetry, singing and swimming.

 Manager of Youth Engagement

-Mara Wolkoff rejoined the JCUA staff in May of 2019 after organizing around Chicago’s municipal elections and housing justice issues with Grassroots Illinois Action in Humboldt Park.
+Mara Wolkoff rejoined the JCUA staff in 2019 after organizing around Chicago’s municipal elections and housing justice issues with Grassroots Illinois Action in Humboldt Park.
 In 2017-2018, Mara was JCUA’s Avodah Organizing Fellow.
 She studied Sociology and Public Policy at Smith College.
-She is very excited to be leading JCUA’s youth engagement work and is eager to think about how to bring her experience to JCUA’s work with high school and college-aged people.
+She leads JCUA’s youth engagement work and is eager to bring her experience to JCUA’s work with high school and young adults.
 When not at work, you can find Mara laughing with her friends and with her toes in the lake.